elqal3awii/WebSecurity-Academy-with-Python/Authentication/2FA simple bypass/README.md

-# Hack Steps
+## Hack Steps

 1. Login as carlos
-2. Extract the session from the Set-Cookie header
+2. Get the session cookie
-3. Request /login2 using the extracted session
-4. Request /my-account directly bypassing 2FA
+3. Fetch the profile page directly bypassing 2FA
+4. Extract the name 'carlos' to make sure you logged in as him

-# Run Script
+## Run Script

 1. Change the URL of the lab
 2. Start script

 ```
-~$ python 2fa_simple_bypass.py
+~$ python main.py
 ```

-# Expected output
+## Expected output

 ```
-1. Logged in as carlos..
+⦗1⦘ Logging in as carlos..
 OK
-2. GET /login2 using extracted session..
+⦗2⦘ Fetching the profile page directly bypassing 2FA..
 OK
-3. GET /my-account directly bypassing 2FA..
+⦗3⦘ Extracting the name 'carlos' to make sure you logged in as him..
 OK
-✅ Logged in successfully as Carlos
+🗹 Logged in successfully as carlos
+🗹 The lab should be marked now as solved
 ```